Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

    in Simulation mode even if the target has stopped moving: the residual error is progressively suppressed frame after frame.
 Max Velocity
-   Indicative maximum joint velocity in radiant per second.
+   Indicative maximum joint velocity in radian per second.
    This parameter has an important effect on the armature dynamic.
    Smaller value will cause the armature to move slowly and lag behind if the targets are moving rapidly.
    You can simulate an inertia by setting this parameter to a low value.